- White-tailed deer are a popular game animal found in almost every part of the United States.

 Deer are an important game animal in Georgia, and the state is among many that used conservation efforts to increase its population of these deer.

 Indiana had almost deer left in 1900.
-Since then, the introduction of white-tail deer, habitat protection, and controlled hunting have allowed the deer to thrive again.
+Since then, the introduction of white-tailed deer, habitat protection, and controlled hunting have allowed the deer to thrive again.

 According to the Iowa Department of Natural Resources, the return of this deer “is a tribute to good landowner attitude and progressive management, research, and enforcement programs.”